njsilbiger/Coding_open_notebook/_posts/2017-02-07-LinearModels.md

 ***mod <- lm(y~x)***

-lm stands for linear model and inside the brackets is read as y (your dependent variable) is a function of x (your independent variable) and is called a *formula*.
+lm stands for linear model.
+Inside the brackets is read as y (your dependent variable) is a function of x (your independent variable) and is called a *formula*.
 Formulas are a common format for many different statistical tests in R.  This code can also be used for a multiple linear regression.

 ***mod <- lm(y ~ x1 + x2 + x3)***